 When is the dipole moment parallel to the electric field?

 It is the measure of the strength of electric dipole.
 Its magnitude is equal to the product of the magnitude of any one charge and the distance between them.

-Give an example for the electric dipole?
+Give an example of the electric dipole.